NiklasGronblom/mermaidjs.github.io/usage.md

 > **Warning** This type of integration is deprecated.
 Instead the preferred way of handling more complex integration is to use the mermaidAPI instead.

 ## Usage with webpack

 mermaid fully supports webpack.
 Here is a [working demo](https://github.com/mermaidjs/mermaid-webpack-demo).

 ## API usage

-The main idea of the API is to be able to call a render function with the graph defintion as a string.
+The main idea of the API is to be able to call a render function with the graph definition as a string.
 The render function will render the graph and call a callback with the resulting svg code.
 With this approach it is up to the site creator to fetch the graph definition from the site (perhaps from a textarea), render it and place the graph somewhere in the site.